Seir Kieran GAA: Offaly's third All Ireland Senior Hurling title, 1994

 Then the Limerick defence, mindful perhaps of Billy Dooley's depredations in each championship game so far, floored Offaly's No. 13.
-As Johnny Dooley calmly stood over the ball on the 21 yard line, Derry O'Donovan signaled that a point would be the best option.
+As Johnny Dooley calmly stood over the ball on the 21 yard line, Derry O'Donovan signalled that a point would be the best option.
 However, Dooley had already made up his mind to go for goal, without taking a run at it.
 Suddenly it was a two-point game.
 Limerick goalkeeper Joe Quaid took a quick puck out, but it was Offaly's Michael Duignan who won possession and sent to Johnny Pilkington.
 Pilkington lobbed back in ahead of the inrushing Pat O'Connor, and the Coolderry man doubled on it to put Offaly one point ahead.
 Offaly's well-oiled conveyor belt of points suddenly clicked into high gear.
 Johnny Dooley and John Troy effortlessly found the target, and Billy Dooley sent over three in succession from the sideline by the Cusack Stand.

-It may have been that the frustration of earlier losses, especially at the U-21 grade, fueled Offaly's resolve not to let it slip this time.
+It may have been that the frustration of earlier losses, especially at the U-21 grade, fuelled Offaly's resolve not to let it slip this time.
 Otherwise, there was nothing uncharacteristic about how Offaly annexed their victory.
 Given that Limerick were still only a point behind, even after O'Connor's goal, the real riddle was the Treatymen's failure to find a response of any kind in the last four minutes.
 The final score was Offaly 3-16, Limerick 2-13.